Trade guide

 • Transport hubs (stations, airports)

-• Public spaces and town centers
+• Public spaces and town centres

 • Car parks and recreational areas